Omega 3 Founder, Bright Djampa, On His Secret to Brain-Health

 A: During my first nutritional food class at the University of Maryland, we talked about omega-3 fatty acids.
 I noticed that most of the discussion surrounding omega-3 was about fish oil.
 My professor jokingly told me that if I wanted to create something with plant-based omega-3s, I should.
 A granola bar just made sense—it’s affordable, accessible, and easy to consume daily.

-Q: Why do you believe it is important for others to incorporate a more inclusive approach to mental health?
+Q: Why do you believe it is important for others to incorporate a more inclusive approach to brain health?

-A: We are in a time where people are becoming very aware of our brains and our mental health, but it’s important to look at it from all angles and use a more proactive approach.
-Nutrition is just one of the tools in our toolbox to take care of our mental health.
+A: We are in a time where people are becoming very aware of our brain health, but it’s important to look at it from all angles and use a more proactive approach.
+Nutrition is just one of the tools in our toolbox to take care of our brain health.

 Q: Why are omega-3 fatty acids important?